olvenmage/twig-components-bundle/README.md

         return 'testComponent';
     }

-What is the name of a component?
-When rendering the component, or wanting to receive data from one, it's name is used to reference it.
-When using `TwigComponentInterface` instead of `NamedTwigComponent`, the component still gets a name, except that it's automatically generated.

-Let's say the `get_class()` on your component results in `App/Component/TestComponent`, how we determine the name is: take the last part of the class name, so in this case, TestComponent.
-Next, we make it camelcased, so it will be 'testComponent'.

 Now, these services are not automatically registered as Twig Components, you need to register the service with an extra `olveneer.component` tag. example: